“I want you to believe… To believe in things you cannot” – Bram Stoker (Dracula).

 The Dracula Experience in Whitby

-It all started way back when in 1885, a Russian schooner, The Demeter was hit by a wild storm and ran aground in Whitby harbor.
+It all started way back when in 1885, a Russian schooner, The Demeter was hit by a wild storm and ran aground in Whitby Harbour.
 All of the crew was mysteriously found dead.
-But a huge black dog, one of many form transformations related to Dracula, was seen leaping out of the ship and up the 199 steps towards Whitby Abbey.
-This was the arrival of Bram Stoker’s Dracula in England.
+But a huge black dog, one of many form transformations related to Dracula, was seen leaping out of the ship and up the 199 Steps towards Whitby Abbey.
+This was the arrival of Bram Stoker's Dracula in England.

 The property, 9 Marine Parade Whitby, also has a fantastic history dating back to hundreds of years.
 Originally it was the Captain's reading room but time showed many changes.
 Its first title deeds show Sir Isaac Newton to be one of its original owners.
 Now, The Dracula Experience Whitby has been residing here for over 15 years.

 Sightings by several employees and unexplainable events have further added to the eeriness and authentication of The Dracula Experience.
 Actual ghost sightings have been claimed to be made even after all special effects and animated scenes, have been turned off.

 The seaside town of Whitby is full of Gothic architecture, and The Dracula Experience has created an ambiance of eeriness and mystery, successfully creating the atmosphere of the famous stalking vampire.